chainguard-dev/terraform-cloudrun-dashboard/README.md

 This can be useful if you want to get a quick overview of your Cloud Run service's performance across many regions, where the service has the same name in each region.

-When exporting a dashboard from the console, there are certain fields that the console defaults to that do not get reconciled by the tf provider.
+When exporting a dashboard from the console, there are certain fields that the console defaults to that do not get reconciled by the Terraform provider.
 This results in permanent diffs during `terraform plan`.
 In most cases you shouldn't have to care, except when redefining exported dashboards.